centerforaisafety/ccc-docs/docs/getting-started/index.md

 ```

 Upon logging in, you will be connected to a login node (e.g., `cais-login-0`).

+If you are having trouble logging in check out our section on [SSH](/ccc-docs/guides/connect/what-is-ssh/).

 !!! warning "Login nodes are not for computing"
     Login nodes are shared among many users and must not be used for computationally intensive tasks.